ONEcampaign/climate-finance-package/climate_finance/unfccc/README.md

 ### climate_finance.unfccc.manual.pre_process

 The `pre-process` sub-module deals with the basic pre-processing of the downloaded data.
 The data available in the BR files requires significant cleaning before it can be used.
 There are three pipeline functions to do this: `clean_table7`, `clean_table7a`, and `clean_table7b`.

-The other relevant functions are outlined below the pipeline functions.
+The functions used within these pipelines are explained below the pipeline functions.

 #### climate_finance.unfccc.manual.pre_process.clean_table7()